GerHobbelt/grunt-version-bump/README.md

 #### versionStructure
 Type: `JSON`

-A content of a version strcuture.
+A content of a version structure.
 An array of objects with the following fields:
 ##### name
 Type: `String`

-The name of the part
+The name of the part.

 ##### prefix
 Type: `String`
 Default: `.`

-A string to put before the part
+A string to put before the part.

 ##### order
 Type: `Integer`